codeasyb/Search-Algorithms/README.md

   <tr>
     <td>4</td>
     <td>
-        This algorithm clculated h was given by the lowest value either going in y direction to the goal or x direction to the goal. <br>
+        This algorithm calculated h was given by the lowest value either going in y direction to the goal or x direction to the goal. <br>
         This heuristic is consistent because it was able to perform with lower cost as breath first search on some environments. <br>